 1997 – Hallelujah Acres Goes Online

-Not many people had access to the internet as yet, but we realized it provided the potential for us to reach people around the world with the message “You Don’t Have to be Sick.”
+Not many people had access to the internet as yet, but George and Rhonda realized it provided the potential to reach people around the world with the Hallelujah Acres message.
+They thought about what the URL should be:

-What should our URL be?
 We thought of “HallelujahAcres.com” but knew if they had to spell “Hallelujah” they would never gain access.
 So we just used the letter “H” for “Hallelujah” and ended up with www.hacres.com.
-Today, this site averages over 90,000 hits per month.

 1997 – Hallelujah Acres Moves To North Carolina

-The location of our ministry — on a mountaintop in Tennessee, located on a dirt road, very difficult to find and far from an interstate or airport — was by now running out of room and there was no more buildable land on that mountaintop.
-So we started a search for a new location.
+The ministry — located on a mountaintop in Tennessee, on a dirt road, very difficult to find and far from an interstate or airport — was running out of room and there was no more buildable land on that mountaintop.
+So George and Rhonda started a search for a new location.